 BUT.
 This is Old Trafford.
 And Man United.
 And still two minutes to play.
 And, yes, they scored!
 Javier “Chicharito” Hernandez put one in during extra time (I didn’t video that), and we had penalties to figure out who’s going to Wembley.
 Amazing.

 And, best of all for us, since I was also in the middle of my row, I didn’t have to move to let United people leave, so I was able to keep my camera running for nearly 11 minutes, capturing not only every kick but also all the celebrations afterwards.
-All I can tell you for setup is that when the fifth Sunderland player (in yellow) went up to kick, he could have finished it with a goal — and he’s their star!
-(The one who killed my Fulham with a hat-trick a week ago) After he missed, the United guy had to make it, and well, enjoy:
+All I can tell you for setup is that when the fifth Sunderland player (in yellow) went up to kick, he could have finished it with a goal — and he was their star!
+After he missed, the United guy had to make it, and well, enjoy:

 There at the end, they’re singing two different things.
 One is pure adoration for their goalkeeper: “Ooo, Vito Mannone!”
 Similar to this from the Arsenal fans, after they also beat Fulham (poor Fulham) with two goals from Santi Cazorla.
 The other song they’re singing is a classic soccer anthem: